Updated on 2026-02-13 GMT+08:00

 If you want to use a non-encrypted image to create an encrypted system disk, replicate the image as an encrypted image and then use it to create a server.
 For details, see Replicating Images Within a Region.

 Data disks can be purchased along with servers or separately.
-Whether data disks are encrypted depends on their data sources.
+Whether data disks are encrypted or not depends on their data sources.
 See the following table for details.

-Table 2 Encryption relationship between backups, snapshots, images, and data disks
+Table 2 Relationship between backups, snapshots, images, and data disk encryption

 Method of Purchase